-Using community contacts Whenever possible such prisoners should be allowed access to newspapers and journals in their own language.
+Civil society organisations, especially those linked to the community from which foreign prisoners come, are particularly relevant in helping the prison administration to meet its obligation to treat prisoners humanely.
+Where family visits are impossible, nationals from the prisoner's home country can visit the prisoners and help to alleviate the isolation.
+Such organisations can also help to provide reading material in the prisoner's language.
 In many cases contact with the prisoner's diplomatic representative may be difficult or infrequent.
 The prison authorities should also consider whether there are other foreign nationals in the local community who could provide a voluntary visiting service which would enable such prisoners to maintain some contact with their own culture.

-Requests and Complaints
+Requests and complaints